HViktorTsoi/rs_to_velodyne/README.md

 ### 2. [robosense XYZI] to [velodyne XYZIR]:
 RS-16 and RS-Ruby LiDAR point cloud, More LiDAR model support is coming soon.

-### For rslidar_sdk v1.5+, minor modifications should be made in the code.
+### Notice: For rslidar_sdk v1.5+(2022), minor modifications should be made in the code.
 Please see https://github.com/HViktorTsoi/rs_to_velodyne/issues/11.
 This fix will soon be merged into the main stream.

 ## Usage